shenkonghui/kubeedge/docs/proposals/keadm-debug.md

    - aarch64 (arm64) architecture
        Ubuntu 18.04.2 LTS (Bionic Beaver)
-  3. Use command `cpu` can cetermine if the NUMBER of CPU cores meets the requirement, minimum 1Vcores.
+  3. Use command `cpu` can determine if the NUMBER of CPU cores meets the requirement, minimum 1Vcores.
-4. Use command `memory` check the system memory size and the amount of memory left, requirements minimum 256MB.
+  4. Use command `memory` check the system memory size, and the amount of memory left, requirements minimum 256MB.
   5. Use command `disk` check whether the disk meets the requirements, requirements minimum 1 GB.
   6. Use command `dns` Check whether the node domain name resolution function is normal.
   7. Use command `runtime `  Check whether the node container runtime function is installed, can use parameter `--runtime` to set container runtime,  default is docker
   8. Use command `network `  check whether the node can communicate with the endpoint on the cloud,    can use parameter `--ip` to set test ip, default to ping clusterdns.
-  11. Use command `pid ` check if the current number of processes in the environment is too many.
+  9. Use command `pid ` check if the current number of processes in the environment is too many.
 If the number of available processes is less than 5%, the number of processes is considered insufficient.

 `keadm debug collect`

 - What is it?

-  - This command will be obtain all related data of the current node, and then locate and use  operation personnel.
+  - This command will obtain all related data of the current node, and then locate and use  operation personnel.

 - What shall be its scope ?